deepdatagroup/password-protected-shiny-app/README.md

 # password-protected-shiny-app
 Password protected shiny app using shinydashboard and shinydashboardplus

-Protect a shiny app with password without shiny pro.
+Protect a shiny app with password without´using shiny pro.